Author: James Clark

 Event stream: An event or activity stream lists the events that have happened most recently on your site (in reverse chronological order).
 This almost always includes page views, but could also include button clicks, form submissions, purchases, or any other event you are tracking with the tool.

 Mixpanel and Piwik Pro are examples of tools that offer this kind of reporting.
-(GA4 also has an event stream, but as part of its DebugView rather than the real-time report.)
+(GA4 also has an event stream, but as part of its DebugView rather than the real-time reports.)

 As an example, here’s an event stream in Mixpanel:

 Overview report: This type of report shows aggregated information about recent activity on your site.
-For example, GA4’s real-time report shows you the number of users that visited your site over the past 30 minutes, as well as the number of pageviews per page and a count of each event.
+For example, GA4’s Realtime overview shows you how many users visited your site over the past 30 minutes (and, since May 2024, five minutes—GA4 is still evolving!).
+It also displays the number of pageviews per page and a count of each event:

-Note: Wix site owners can access their Real-time Analytics (which includes an overview section as well as an activity stream) by going to Analytics & Reports > Real-time in their Wix dashboard.
+Note: Wix site owners can access their Real-time Analytics (which includes an overview section as well as an activity stream) by going to Analytics > Real-time in their Wix dashboard.

 How to use real-time reporting for better campaign results